charmbracelet/soft-serve/README.md

 > **Note** These settings can only be changed by admins.

-When `allow-keyless` is disabled, connections that don't use SSH Public Key authentication will get denied.
+When `allow-keyless` is disabled, connections that don't use SSH public key authentication will get denied.
 This means cloning repos over HTTP(s) or git:// will get denied.

-Meanwhile, `anon-access` controls the access level granted to connections that use SSH Public Key authentication but are not registered users.
+Meanwhile, `anon-access` controls the access level granted to connections that use SSH public key authentication but are not registered users.
 The default setting for this is `read-only`.
-This will grant anonymous connections that use SSH Public Key authentication `read-only` access to public repos.
+This will grant anonymous connections that use SSH public key authentication `read-only` access to public repos.

 ## Authorization